Andereoo/TkinterWeb/tkinterweb/docs/HTMLLABEL.md

 Parameters
 * **html_source** *(string)* - Specifies the HTML code
 * **base_url** *(string)* - Specifies the base url to use when parsing stylesheets and images.
-If this argument is not supplied, it will be set as the location of TkinterWeb.
+If this argument is not supplied, it will be set to the current working directory.

 ---
 #### **on_link_click**(function)